-If the respective establishment is designed similar to a foundation and does not have so-called founder's rights the establishment is governed by its board of directors which is bound to the corporate documents, in particular the statutes and by-laws.
+If the respective establishment is designed similarly to a foundation and does not have so-called founder's rights, the establishment is governed by its board of directors, which is bound to the corporate documents, in particular the statutes and by-laws.

-A foundation is governed by its foundation council which is bound to the corporate documents, in particular the statutes and by-laws.
+A foundation is governed by its foundation council, which is bound to the corporate documents, in particular the statutes and by-laws.
 The purpose and objects of the foundation are to be observed at all times.
-The foundation council is the supreme and only compulsory body of any Liechtenstein foundation.
+The foundation council is the supreme and only compulsory body of a Liechtenstein foundation.

 Additional supervisory or executive bodies may be established in the statutes and/or by-laws.